MichiganLove187/ML187-kidnap/README.md

 A Simple script that allows players to restrain, carry, and place other players in vehicle trunks.

+## HUGH SHOUT OUT TO Shawns Developments for help with bug fixes IF YOU WANNA SEE MORE OF HIS WORK GO HIT HIS DISCORD https://discord.gg/4EA4NUx8

 ## Features

 - **Player Restraining**: Use zipties to restrain other players